infinum/qa-handbook/Automation/Python Virtual Environment.md

 For example, you could use Python 3.8 for one project, Python 3.9 for another, and again Python 3.9 but with additional libraries for a third project.
 Each of those projects can also have different packages installed, different versions of those packages, and so on.

-If you ever decide to change the python version or dependencies in one of your projects, you don’t have to worry about those changes affecting other projects.
+If you ever decide to change the Python version or dependencies in one of your projects, you don’t have to worry about those changes affecting other projects.

 ### How to install